pipe-cd/pipecd/docs/rfcs/0006-ada-dynamic.md

 Therefore, the those configuration fields are slightly different each other.

 ## Configuration
 The newly added configuration fields are the following.
-All are optional, so no breaking change happen for those who use static ADA already.
+All are optional, so no breaking change happens for those who use static ADA already.

 | Field | Type | Description | Required |
 |-|-|-|-|